Robert Mulligan | Subjects

 man in pet shop, leather coat: Love With the Proper Stranger,

-Plummer's villain: Inside Daisy Clover, leather coat: Up the Down Staircase)
+Plummer's villain: Inside Daisy Clover, leather jacket: Up the Down Staircase)

 Several Robert Mulligan films have unusually poetic titles.
 These might